resulumit/rmd_workshop/README.md

     - a dataset created with the `fabricatr` package (Blair et al., 2019), imagined to explore the Google Scholar rankings of fictitious journals

-    - including the following variables:
+    - includes the following variables
         - **name**: journals (1090 random titles)
         - **origin**: geographic origins (five continents)
         - **branch**: major discipline of journals (four branches)